svenmalvik/svenmalvik.com/_posts/2020-12-20-azure-bastion.md

 featured-image: https://cdn.svenmalvik.com/images/az-303/az-303-exam-logo.png
 ---

 *Knowing about Azure Bastion is part of the AZ-303 exam for becoming an Azure Solution Architect.
 Bastion is very useful in cases where you would normally spin up a jump host towards a Virtual Machine that you want to maintain.
-Using Azure Bastion means you won't need to maintain a separate virtual machine (Jump Host).*
+Using Azure Bastion means you won't need to maintain a separate virtual machine (Jump Hos).*

 [![Watch Azure Bastion](https://cdn.svenmalvik.com/images/az-303/azure-bastion-yt.png "AZ-303: Azure Bastion")](https://www.youtube.com/watch?v=LcTSRWKxLfg)*Watch how to use Azure Bastion in preparation for the AZ-303 exam*